solkin/vika-android/README.md

-# vika-android
+# Vika
-Vika is a simple VK messenger
+Vika is a simple VK messenger for Android